Driver: San Francisco

 Driver: San Francisco is a 2011 action-adventure driving video game developed by Ubisoft Reflections and published by Ubisoft.
 It is the fifth main installment in the Driver series, following Driver: Parallel Lines (2006), and its most recent main installment to date.
 Plotwise, it acts as a sequel to Driver 3 (2004) centering around protagonist John Tanner.
-The game was released for PlayStation 3, Xbox 360, Microsoft Windows, and Mac OS X; additionally a distinct version for the Wii features a separate storyline.
+It was released for PlayStation 3, Xbox 360, Microsoft Windows, and Mac OS X; additionally a distinct version for the Wii features a separate storyline, and a separate version of the game was released for mobile phones and Android devices by Gameloft.

-The game has players traverse a fictional representation of San Francisco and the Bay Area, conducting missions through the use of licensed real-world cars, with the ability to Shift into any car in the game's setting in most platform editions.
-The game's main story sees players controlling John Tanner, a police detective, who falls into a coma pursuing his nemesis Charles Jericho following a prison breakout after the events of Driver 3 and finds himself piecing together his plan in a dream world while it is happening in real life.
+It has players traverse a fictional representation of San Francisco and the Bay Area, conducting missions through the use of licensed real-world cars, with the ability to Shift into any car in the setting in most platform editions.
+The main story sees players controlling John Tanner, a police detective, who falls into a coma pursuing his nemesis Charles Jericho following a prison breakout after the events of Driver 3 and finds himself piecing together his plan in a dream world while it is happening in real life.

-The game received favorable reviews upon its release, with the exception of the Wii edition which received mixed reviews.
-A mini-comic series was released which provides plot details of the events between Driver 3 and San Francisco, with the game receiving a collector's edition that includes additional multiplayer vehicles and single-player events.
+It received favorable reviews upon its release, with the exception of the Wii edition which received mixed reviews.
+A mini-comic series was released which provides plot details of the events between Driver 3 and San Francisco, with it receiving a collector's edition that includes additional multiplayer vehicles and single-player events.

 Gameplay

-Gameplay screenshot (Xbox 360 version) depicting the player driving away from cops in a Pontiac Solstice; for the first time in the series, the game features licensed cars.
+Gameplay screenshot (Xbox 360 version) depicting the player driving away from cops in a Pontiac Solstice; for the first time in the series, it features licensed cars.